KhoaVo128/Bare-Metal-Raspberry-Pi-Pico-2/README.md

 # Accessing Hardware Registers
 Each peripheral (e.g. UART) and CPU subsystem (e.g. PLL) has an include file (e.g. rp2350/pll.h) that can be included to use the register definitions and field macros.
 There are two register naming conventions defined.
 Either or both can be used simultaneously.

 1. The register block for a peripheral is overlayed with a struct having the same name as the peripheral (from the datasheet).
 To access a register, use peripheral.register notation.
 For example, the RP2350 datasheet shows pll\_sys has a cs register;this would be accessed using pll\_sys.cs.
-To use the atomic versions of the registers, **prefix** the register name with set\_, clr\_, or xor_ to the register name (e.g. pll\_sys.clr\_cs).
+To use the atomic versions of the registers, add the suffix \_set, \_clr, or \_xor to the register name (e.g. pll\_sys.cs\_clr).
 The included example LED driver should make this evident.

 2. A preprocessor macro is created for each peripheral/register.
 Following the example above, the corresponding registers are PLL\_SYS\_CS and PLL\_SYS\_CS\_CLR.
-Note that the \_SET, \_CLR, and \_XOR are suffixes here to remain consistent with the Pico SDK.

 # Included Examples
  A sample C program to flash the LED on the Pico 2 is provided in the src directory.
 To make the UF2, run the command